entropyltd/spark-cloud/README.md

 spark-cloud is Alpha quality pre-relase software, you are using it at your own risk.
 Always check that your clusters have properly started/stopped.

+spark-cloud will currently only work in us-east AWS zone, support for other zones coming very soon!

 # Example usage

 ## To launch a cluster into VPC